rxnwashere/fruiteria-emilio/README.md

 CREATE DATABASE IF NOT EXISTS fruiteria_emilio;
 ```

-You don't need to create any tables, the application will do it for you after run it :)
+You don't need to create any tables, the application will do it for you after run it with data entries to test the app usage :)

 Open Apache Netbeans and open the project, then go to <code>Connection.java</code> located in <code>DAO</code> package.